 The idea of a guaranteed income goes back a few hundred years.
-While it took different forms, the idea that the state should exercise compassion toward its citizens can be traced back to Johannes Ludovicus Vives, a Valencian humanist writing in the first half of the 1500s.
+While it took different forms, the idea that the state should exercise compassion toward its citizens can be traced back to Johannes Ludovicus Vives, a Valencian humanist who wrote in the first half of the 1500s.
 Later, Thomas Paine proposed a “ground-rent” that would be used to pay every person until the age of fifty.
-Bertrand Russell, at the beginning of the 20th century, proposed “that a certain small income, sufficient for necessaries, should be secured to all, whether they work or not, and that a larger income...should be given to those who are willing to engage in some work which the community recognizes as useful.”
+At the beginning of the 20th century, Bertrand Russell proposed “that a certain small income...should be secured to all, whether they work or not, and that a larger income...should be given to those who are willing to engage in some work which the community recognizes as useful.”
 The end goal of a guaranteed income is and has always been the improvement of society at large.

 In the late 60s and early 70s, UBI-type ideas were a vibrant topic of political discussion in the United States.
 Thousands of American economists supported a 1968 petition to Congress arguing for some guaranteed income.
 A year later, Nixon himself as president publicly presented the Family Assistance Plan (FAP) to support low-income families with a guaranteed income.
 FAP made it through the House of Representatives but failed to go through the Senate, and after Watergate and Nixon’s resignation, the topic fell to the back of the list and stayed there.
 Since then, efforts to establish a UBI moved to Europe, where governments have slowly been introducing the concept and studying its effects.
 In 2017, Finland “began paying a random but mandatory sample of 2,000 unemployed people aged 25 to 58 a monthly €560,” according to The Guardian.
 However, to this day we do not have a study of UBI large enough to proclaim with extreme confidence its benefits to society.